avav1818/Reconfiguring-Kali/README.md

 * `cat sshd_config`
 * Open SSH configuration file with root permission and "nano" text editor
 * `sudo nano sshd_config`
-* Navigate to "#Port 22" within the configuration file and set it to something obscure
+* Navigate to "#Port 22" within the configuration file and set it to something obscure, in this case "3158"
 * Exit the nano file: "CTRL + X", "CTRL + Y", then hit enter
+* View the newly changed configuration file: `cat sshd_config`
+* Restart the SSH service: `sudo service ssh restart`
+* Attempt to connect to your machine via ssh `ssh kali@<insert your ip here>'
+* Connection will be denied
+* Attempt an SSH reconnect whilst stating the port you added to the configuration file `ssh kali@<insert your ip here> -p insert port in the configuration file>

 ![](Images/ssh.png)